MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/07-Communication-Phone-Call.md

     }
     ```

     If a call is in progress, the `call.hangUp()` function is called to end the call.
-If no call is in progress, the `hangup` event is emitted to the parent component to change the button text from **Hang Up** to **Close**.
+If no call is in progress, the `hangup` event is emitted to the header parent component to hide the phone call component.

-1. Before moving on to the next exercise, let's review the key concepts covered covered:
+1. Before moving on to the next exercise, let's review the key concepts covered in this exercise:

-    - An ACS access token is retrieved from the API server using the `acsService.getAcsToken()` function.
+    - An ACS userId and access token are retrieved from the API server using the `acsService.getAcsToken()` function.
     - The token is used to create a `CallClient` and `CallAgent` object.
     - The `CallAgent` object is used to start and end a call by calling the `callAgent.startCall()` and `callAgent.hangUp()` functions respectively.